Kristopher-Ray/docparsley-landing-brentpella/content/promotions/brent-pella-5.md

   class="text-decoration-underline">Doc Parsley’s Sleep Remedy</a>
-banner_text: <b>“There's no such thing as wellness without sleeping well.</b> I have been a wellness entrepreneur for almost 20 years, but sometimes even experts like me need some expertise”
+banner_text: <b>“There's no such thing as wellness without sleeping well.</b> I have been a wellness entrepreneur for almost 20 years, but sometimes even experts like me need some expertise.”
 banner_image: /img/erica-huss-22.jpg
 bannerimgposition: ""
 cta_button_left: <a href="#sleep-story" class="button btn-oxford">READ ERICA’S SLEEP STORY</a>